Empowering Diverse Talent

 But how is a R.E.A.L model different from a role model?

-A Role model is a person looked to by others as an example to be imitated.
-For minority communities, however, the term has been over used for some time and now carries less meaning as many are profiled just because they are minority and senior, not because of them being strong examples to future talent.
+A role model is a person looked to by others as an example to be imitated.
+For minority communities, however, the term has been over used for some time, focuses largely on Financial Services and Professional Services and now carries less meaning as many are profiled just because they are minority and senior, not because of them being strong examples to future talent.

-This colloquialised language has arguably dissipated the effectiveness of true role models and implies that they only exist in the private sector, so that’s why we want to steer the focus back round to the true heart of a role model’s meaning and purpose.
+This colloquialism has arguably dissipated the effectiveness of true role models and implies that they only exist in the private sector, so that’s why we want to steer the focus back round to the true heart of a role model’s meaning and purpose.

-You can find two of our most recent REAL Model lists here;
+You can find two of our most recent REAL Model groups here;